ivanbuzyka/NextJS.SimpleGraphQLExample/README.md

 ## Getting Started

-Specify environment variables in the .env (or .env.local files) That should be a Sitecore XM Graph QL Endpoint and X-GQL-Token Make sure the GraphQL query will work for the items in your Sitecore instance, update if needed
+Specify environment variables in the `.env` (or '.env.local') file.
+That should be a Sitecore XM Graph QL Endpoint and X-GQL-Token Make sure the GraphQL query will work for the items in your Sitecore instance, update if needed

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev